nadeemlab/DeepLIIF/README.md

 ## Cloud API Endpoints

-DeepLIIF can also be accessed programmatically through an endpoint by posting a multipart-encoded request containing the original image file, along with optional parameters including postprocessing thresholds:
+For small images, DeepLIIF can also be accessed programmatically through an endpoint by posting a multipart-encoded request containing the original image file, along with optional parameters including postprocessing thresholds:

 ```
 POST /api/infer